phantomarko/CARetaker/README.md

 dotnet-ef database update --project .\Infrastructure\ --startup-project .\Tool.MigrationRunner\ --connection "YOUR_CONNECTION"
 ```

 Using `VS Package Manager Console`.
-Using the referred console, execute the following command setting the correct connection string.
+Using the referred console, set `Tool.MigrationRunner` as startup project and `Infrastructure` as default project and then execute the following command setting the correct connection string.

 ```console
 Update-Database -Connection "YOUR_CONNECTION"